 Why do we make decisions that go against our self-interest?
 Several recent books offer insight into our counterintuitive choices.
 The authors, all human-behavior experts, say it’s in our nature to make irrational choices in certain situations.
 But take cheer: We can help override our occasional illogic with small environmental changes that steer us toward smarter decisions.
 When we understand how we make decisions — and how our environment influences those decisions — we can “smarten up” our choices.

-Why Good People Make Bad Decisions (Back to Top)
+Why Good People Make Bad Decisions

 For starters, there’s no such thing as a “pure” decision based on cold logic and empirical information.
 Instead, every choice we make is filtered through the context of our senses and acquired biases.
 And those decisions are reinforced every time one of them results in instant gratification.